HOLY CROSS MONASTERY

 On Saturday, October 21st, Karon and Jeff Huebel of Lumberton became Oblate Novices of the Monastic Community.
 Please pray for them as they discern God's call in their lives.
 We are glad to have them as members of Holy Cross.

-For the past week we have been trying to get systems up and operating, but it is a slow task.
+For the past week (early September 2017) we have been trying to get systems up and operating, but it is a slow task.
 Kindly bear with us if we cannot respond as quickly as you/we might like.
 We appreciate your calls and prayers, and will keep you updated here as things happen.
 Blessings to all.
 We have added a donate button above if you would like to support the Monastery's continuing mission to be a place of prayer and refuge to the whole community.

 The Retreat House is closed until further notice and all events are cancelled.
 More information will be forthcoming as we are apprised of what is happening.
 Below you see some of the damage wreaked by the floodwaters, which reached about 8 feet high inside every building.
 If you click on an image you can view an enlarged version of the snapshots here.